ZeshAwan/Diabetic-Prediction-using-ML/README.md

-# Diabetic-Prediction-using-ML
+# Diabetic Prediction Using ML
 A predictive model for diabetes diagnosis using machine learning techniques.
 By leveraging a dataset of patient health metric.
 The project employs data preprocessing, feature selection, and supervised learning algorithms.
 This project demonstrates the potential of AI in supporting early diagnosis and healthcare decision-making.
+If data of new patient is given to it with the same formate it will classify either the new patient has Diabetic or not.